How to Distress Your Kitchen Cabinets

 Step 1 - Sand the Original Cabinets

-Step 2 - Apply the Bottom Layer of Paint
+Step 2 - Apply the Basecoat of Paint

-The paint that you want to be seen under the distressing is the bottom layer of paint.
+The paint that you want to be seen under the distressing is the basecoat.
 Essentially you will be painting the entire cabinet this color for the specific purpose of allowing it to show through.
-You can achieve stunning result if one color is dark and the other color is light.
+You can achieve stunning results if one color is dark and the other color is light.
 After you finish this layer, you will have to wait at least 12 hours for it to dry.